 The Renewable Fuel Standard (RFS) is a great American success story.
 It has helped provide consumers with real choice and savings at the pump while strengthening our economy, delivering greater energy independence, and improving our environment.

-The RFS has broad, bipartisan support in Congress, and has injected much-needed competition into the market, ensuring that homegrown fuels can reach consumers at the gas pump since its authorization under the Energy Policy Act of 2005 and expansion under the Energy Independence and Security Act of 2007.
+The RFS has broad, bipartisan support in Congress, and has injected much-needed competition into the market, ensuring that homegrown fuels can reach consumers at the fuel pump since its enactment under the Energy Policy Act of 2005 and expansion under the Energy Independence and Security Act of 2007.